ThomasHODonnell/Single-Board-Computer-Design/README.md

   - September 14, 2023 (LSU Career Expo)

+## **Functionality**
+1. boot to a stable state
+   1. main power board is operational
+   2. needs to be able to read a program
+      1. ideally python, then C++
+2. able to hover in place
+   1. need to build ERC board
+   2. connect ERC to motors
+3. create flight prog
+   1. create GPS/INS (inertial measurement system)
+   2. use chip to design flight program via ext. remote.
+4. Integrate progs
+   1. remove ext remote; integrate with python AI.
+      1. need to let AI and  INS chip commuinicate
+      2. will need to program aviodance commands via function(dist.)
+      3. apple measurement app

+## **Components**
+- CPU + accompaning
+- power reg, learn about maxis battery
+- USB

+## **To-do**
+1. build a SBC (main power board)
+   - SBC to run python code
+   -  will need channels for dual communication between INS and ERC boards
+   -  some cold storage to hold one or more programs
+      -  in M1.0; create physical output to read program output.

 ## **Notes**
 - *Terms / Concepts I need to learn and research how they need to be integrated in this project.*